Daniel Levy (businessman)

-Daniel Philip Levy (born 8 February 1962) is an English businessman, who served as executive chairman of Premier League club Tottenham Hotspur FC from February 2001 until September 2025, becoming the league’s longest-serving executive in that role.
+Daniel Philip Levy (born 8 February 1962) is an English businessman, who served as the executive chairman of Premier League club Tottenham Hotspur from February 2001 until September 2025, becoming the league's longest-serving executive in that role.

+Levy was closely involved in the financial management of the club, as well as the hiring of managers and transfers of players.
+He gained a reputation for financial prudence and a tough negotiation style.
+He oversaw the construction of Tottenham's new stadium, and helped Tottenham became one of the world's wealthiest football clubs during his tenure.
+He stepped down as the executive chairman following a restructuring of Tottenham's corporate structure in 2025.
+He and his family hold a 29.88% stake in the parent company of Tottenham Hotspur, ENIC, and Levy was said to have agreed to sell most of it in 2026.

 Early life

-Daniel Philip Levy was born on 8 February 1962 in Essex, England, to Jewish parents.
+Daniel Philip Levy was born on 8 February 1962 in Stepney, London to Jewish parents.
 His father Barry Levy was the owner of a clothing retail business Mr Byrite (later rebranded as Blue Inc).
 He is a lifelong Tottenham Hotspur supporter, and attended his first match at White Hart Lane against Queens Park Rangers when he was seven or eight in the 1960s.
 He studied Economics and Land Economy at Sidney Sussex College, Cambridge, and graduated in 1985 with a First Class Honours Degree.

 Career

 After graduating, Levy was involved in several businesses, including his family business, Mr Byrite, and property development.
 He went into investment banking, investing in private equity, and raising money to invest in many different companies.
 He formed a business association with Joe Lewis in an investment trust called ENIC International Ltd and became its managing director in 1995.
 Levy turned ENIC into a sports, entertainment and media company.
-As of 2025, Levy and his family owned 29.4% of the share capital of ENIC, while Lewis owned 70.6%.
+As of 2025, Levy and his family owned 29.88% of the share capital of ENIC, while Lewis owned 70.6%.
+In June 2026, it was reported that Levy had sold his 24.99% stake in the company, leaving him with 4.89%.

 ENIC bought shares in six European clubs, including a minority stake in Tottenham Hotspur.
 ENIC held a significant stake in Scottish football club Rangers, and Levy was a director of the club until 2004.
 ENIC also held stakes in AEK Athens, Slavia Prague, FC Basel and Vicenza, as well as non-football companies such as Warner Bros Restaurants and a Cambridge software company, Autonomy.
-He bought a significant stake in Tottenham Hotspur and became its chairman in 2001; UEFA rules not allowing clubs with the same owner to compete in the same competition led to the eventual sale of the others.
+He bought a significant stake in Tottenham Hotspur and became its chairman in 2001; UEFA rules not allowing clubs with the same owner to compete in the same competition led to the eventual sale of the other clubs.